-On July 21, 2017, CWSNC filed a notice regarding its semiannual water system improvement charge/sewer system improvement charge (WSIC/SSIC) surcharge applications pursuant to G.S.
+On July 21, 2017, CWSNC filed a Notice Regarding Semiannual WSIC/SSIC Surcharge Applications pursuant to G.S.
 62-133.12 and Commission Rules R7-39 and R10-26.
 The purpose of this filing was to notify the Commission, the Public Staff, and other interested parties that CWSNC did not intend to file an application for semiannual adjustments of the Company's Commission-authorized WSIC/SSIC surcharge mechanisms on August 1, 2017, to become effective on October 1, 2017.

-On August 7, 2017, CWSNC filed the direct testimony and exhibit of Company witness Richard Linneman, the Company's Financial Planning and Analysis Manager.
+On August 7, 2017, CWSNC filed the direct testimony and exhibit of Company witness Richard Linneman.